caee/Photoluminescence-scanner/README.md

 Carl Emil Elling, 2025

-For access to thesis, find on DTU internal FindIT or contact at carlemilelling@hotmail.com
+For access to thesis, find on DTU internal document query FindIT or contact directly at carlemilelling@hotmail.com

 ### Project Structure